 Can't afford any of this?
 Neither can the people camping out at Blaisdell Park on the shores of Pearl Harbor.

-You've decided that want to be close to Honolulu but not too close.
+You've decided that you want to be close to Honolulu but not too close.
 Here we're at Ewa Beach, 10 miles west of Waikiki.
 That puts us on the far side of Pearl Harbor, indicated by the green on the left.
-Yes, that's Diamond Head in the distance.
+Yes, that's Diamond Head on the distance right.